Skycoder42/QtBackgroundProcess/README.md

 ## Usage
 Just download the library and add the line `include(<path_to>/QtBackgroundProcess/qtbackgroundprocess.pri)` to your .pro-file.
 This way all files and required libraries will automatically be added.
 Use `#include <QtBackgroundProcess>` to access the class.

-Just copy the library into you application (preferebly by adding it as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)) and add the line `include(./QtBackgroundProcess/qtbackgroundprocess.pri)` to your .pro-file.
-This way all files and required libraries will automatically be added.
-Use `#include <QtBackgroundProcess>` to access the class.

 ### Hint
 Instead of simply downloading the library, you can clone the `lib` branch!
 It contains all the library binaries, includes and more.
 The best way is to add it as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to your project.
 This way the library is directly connected to your repository!